 Day 7: Courmayeur to Rifugio Walter Bonatti: Today we hike from Courmayeur to Rifugio Walter Bonatti.
 There are a few hiking options for today and the weather and other factors will determine which hike we take, though all are amazing.
-Depart the hotel on foot and hike steeply to Rifugio Bertone where we can pause to get a cappuccino at the rifugio.
-From here the trail contours around the mountainside, leading through the beautiful alpages of Leuchy, Armina, and Secheron and finally to Bonatti our refuge for the night.
+Depart the hotel on foot and hike the steep trail to Rifugio Bertone, where we can pause to get a cappuccino at the rifugio.
+From here the trail contours around the mountainside, leading through the beautiful alpages of Leuchy, Armina, and Secheron and finally to Bonatti, our refuge for the night.

 The third option includes a short transfer up the Italian Val Ferret where we being our hike.
 This very pleasant trail is a great hiking option and has amazing views of the Mont Blanc Massif and the valley.

 Rifugio Bonatti has a commanding view of the entire Italian Val Ferret and beyond.
 The mountain views are probably some of the best from any refuge anywhere.
 This is a comfortable refuge.
 Dinner and breakfast included.